Cwantic/Documentation/Design/Specification/Data.md

 | Internal erosion | mm | in | 0 |
 | Bend thickness | mm | in | Thickness of the pipe |

-The linear mass of the pipe can also be calculated more precisely by clicking the button :
+The linear mass of the pipe can also be calculated more precisely by clicking on the button :

 ![Image](../../Images/Design32.jpg)